top of page

 Hola!

 The "make it look pretty" boss has arrived.
-I'm the social media lead, and a craft fanatic, Gen Z edition.
+I'm a social media lead and a craft fanatic - Gen Z edition.
 I collect brushes, threads, notebooks, journals, stamps, and anything you can imagine to create all sorts of artistic projects.

 Alice